twr14152/Network-Automation-Scripts-Python3/pyGNMI/README.md

 # pyGNMI

+Playing around in the lab I noticed that ceos defaults to port TCP/6030 for gNMI.
+This port was pre-standard.
+So I updated it to standard on the devices and needed to update the MGMT-ACL to allow TCP/57400.
+Verified that was the only change necessary to get it working.
+Other devices use the standard port so I figured why not.

 These scripts are just testing the (show/get) commands, and the (set/config) commands.
 Upon much trial and error I found that I could manipulate interface settings but was unable to adjust routing parameters using pyGNMI.
 So from what I can tell this is not yet a full featured automation platform with Arista.
 There are limitations in the openconfig implementaion on the ceos-lab platform with regard to making routing changes with the read/write capabilites.
 Looks like its only read only at this time.
 There are four main features with gNMI get, set, capabilites, and subscribe.
 I have yet to test subscribe functionality.
 Save that for another day...

 So the first script shows how to pull or "get" data from the device(s)